matfish2/vue-pagination-2/README.md

 # Vue Pagination 2

+> Breaking change on version 1.5.0: Due to a growing number of options, many of the optional props moved into a dedicated `options` object

 [Click here](https://jsfiddle.net/matfish2/c9wp2k63) to see it in action.

 Note: This package is for use with Vuejs 2.